Skip to main content

 The application of this deduction is independent of the deduction for investment in primary residence.

-Maximum base of the deduction
+Maximum deduction base

 Other conditions for the application of the deduction

-• When the investment is made by the disabled taxpayer himself and by family members who live with him, if the disabled taxpayer applies the deduction, the family members will not be able to apply it regardless of the taxation method.
+• When the investment is made by the disabled taxpayer and by family members who live with him, if the disabled taxpayer applies the deduction, the family members will not be able to apply it regardless of the taxation method.